Phantasus/Cuis-Smalltalk-Magma/Journal.md

 Process allInstancesDo: [:p| p priority = 49 ifTrue: [ p terminate ]]
 ```

+Now it seems that a mutex is blocking when finally closing
+the newly created repository.
+In `MagmaRepositoryController>>primClose`,
+maybe the mutex is still occupied by something, or why does it block?
+Maybe the image state is dirty and I need to start with a fresh one?

 # 11. May 2021 (jpb)

 The `WriteBarrier` is not an optional package, as the transactions